crice0023/HW-1/README.md

 infection_rate_top_country.png

-We can see that the United States blah blah blah
+We can see that the United States has the highest infection rate.

 #### Graph 3.2 India